jdittrich/userNeedResearchBook/text/allURBook.md

 designs for inspiration« (given that it could serve both from the user's perspective).

-There is no right or wrong nor a clear cut criteria of being »close enough« to the data when you create the principles and groups.
+There is no right or wrong nor a clear cut criteria of being »close enough« to the data when you group your data in themes.
 Instead of having a clear, measurable rule like »you must have 0.5 significance in statistics, most important is that your analysis is plausible (instead of »right« or »wrong«).